NLnetLabs/cascade/doc/manual/source/man/cascade-zone.rst

 .. option:: <NAME>

-   The name of the zone to approve.
+   The name of the zone to add.

 Options for :subcmd:`zone remove`
 ---------------------------------